Archive for book review

 Reviews of My Christmas Reading List

-Posted in Agatha Christie, Christmas, books, holiday, pop culture, reviews with tags , on December 18, 2008 by Paxton
+Posted in Agatha Christie, books, Christmas, holiday, pop culture, reviews with tags , on December 18, 2008 by Paxton

 santa_reads1Well, December is upon us.
 The year is almost over.
 So, even though stores started putting up Christmas decorations 2 days before Thanksgiving, I waited until December 1 to really start thinking about Christmas.
 A few weeks ago I decided to read nothing but Christmas books through the end of the year.
 I thought it might help “jump start” myself into Kris Kringle mode.
 I picked my festive list of books first before I started reading because I wanted to be prepared and not caught off guard by finishing a few and then having to scramble to find some more.
 Many are older classics that I never really got around to reading in the first place and one is one I re-read because it was short and I enjoyed it.